Youssef8820/Flutter-seamless/README.md

-# smart_soft
+# Flutter Starter Project

-A new Flutter project.
+A new Flutter project with onboarding, login, registration, reset password, and otp screens.

 ## Getting Started